lucafurrer/mongodb-bi-connector-docker/README.md

 ## Setup

+### ODBC

 Follow <https://docs.mongodb.com/bi-connector/current/connect/powerbi>.
 When setting up the ODBC Connector in window it is important to select the database otherwise PowerBI is not able to handle it.

-I had to restart the containers to see the my test DB appear in PowerBI
+I had to restart the containers to see the my test DB appear in PowerBI.

+### MySQL

+It is possible to connect to the the BI Connector using the MySQL connector as well.
+This simplifies the setup quite a bit.
+Simply point the connection to the BI Connector address

 ## Ports